 As the name suggests, website bots are located on web pages in the form of a widget.

-These bots offer a little less automation functionality compared to FB Messenger Bots but are very good at specific tasks such as delivering coupons or getting contact information.
+These bots offer a little less functionality compared to FB Messenger Bots but are very good at specific tasks such as delivering coupons or getting contact information.

 Since they aren’t connected to Facebook, they don’t use Facebook’s rules of engagement.
 They offer the business more freedom for communicating with subscribers.
 They perform useful website visitor customer interactions, but lack Facebook’s huge customer database and social media dynamics.